jaywink/ansible-letsencrypt/README.md

        SSLCertificateChainFile /etc/letsencrypt/live/{{ hostname }}/chain.pem
        ```

 * Note!
-If this role fails in the cert request part, you will have a stopped Apache2!
+If this role fails in the cert request part, you might have stopped services - take care!
 * If the cert has been requested before, this role will automatically try to renew it, if possible.
 * A `www.` subdomain will automatically be requested along with the certificate.
     * To disable this behaviour, set `letsencrypt_request_www` to `false` in your vars.